influxdata/docs-v2/content/v2.0/security/https_setup.md

       https-private-key = "/etc/ssl/influxdb-selfsigned.key"
     ```

-    > If setting up HTTPS for [InfluxDB Enterprise](/enterprise_influxdb), you also need to configure insecure TLS connections between both meta and data nodes in your cluster.
+    {{% note %}}If setting up HTTPS for [InfluxDB Enterprise](/enterprise_influxdb), you also need to configure insecure TLS connections between both meta and data nodes in your cluster.
-    > Instructions are provided in the [InfluxDB Enterprise HTTPS Setup guide](/enterprise_influxdb/latest/guides/https_setup/#setup-https-with-a-self-signed-certificate).
+    Instructions are provided in the [InfluxDB Enterprise HTTPS Setup guide](/enterprise_influxdb/latest/guides/https_setup/#setup-https-with-a-self-signed-certificate).
+    {{% /note %}}

 4. Restart InfluxDB